shuncleopasfang/shuncleopasfang.github.io/_posts/2018-10-26-hello-world.md

 }
 ```

-> Notes from the original paper "RoFormer: Enhanced Transformer with Rotary Position Embedding" (Su et al., 2021) and its mathematical derivation
+Notes from the original paper "RoFormer: Enhanced Transformer with Rotary Position Embedding" (Su et al., 2021) and its mathematical derivation.
->
-> ---
->

 > Rotary Position Embedding (RoPE) Mathematical Derivation begins with the basic rotary matrix definition.
 For a 2D rotation matrix:
 >
 > $$R_\theta = \begin{pmatrix}